Afflictions: As in the New Testament, from the Greek word

 back then).
 These types of frequent adverse consequences have

 generated the need for the term, "tough love".

-Confession: Agreeing in prayer with God...not just admitting
+Confession: (1) Meaning #1: Spiritually, this is agreeing in prayer with God...not just admitting

 it...that what we have done is not in keeping with His righteousness.
 The born-again believer

 is already "saved," and all people have been forgiven; but the act of confession invites

 God's restoration of any damage the sin has caused or set in motion in the relationship with

 Him.
 (2) Meaning #2: Denominational beliefs: Many denomonations create a "confession"...set of agreed-upon Christian beliefs (sort of like a creed) that characterizes their particular denomination or sub-denomination.

 Conscience: A person's conscience...believer or non-believer...is

 the God-given capacity enabling that person's mental awareness to distinguish between right